libscie/api/README.md

 - indexMetadata: metadata from index.json (=rawJSON)
 - dbMetadata: metadata from the database (=metadata)
 - key: versioned or unversioned Hyperdrive key
-- p2pcommonsDir: path to p2pcommons directory
+- p2pcommonsDir: path to p2pcommons directory [OPTIONAL]
 - unflatten: set false to validate non-flattened metadata (i.e. directly read from index.json) [DEFAULT=TRUE]

 ### Partial validations

 > _async_ `validatePartial(indexMetadata: object, dbMetadata: object, key: string, p2pcommonsDir: string, unflatten: boolean)`

 Validates all present data against the p2pcommons specs.
 Can be used for validating unfinished modules.
-Empty `p2pcommons.main` will not be validated.
+If p2pcommons.main is present, but empty, it will not be validated.

 The following only validate a specific part of the supplied metadata: